Address: Warkworth Castle and Hermitage, Castle Terrace, Warkworth, Northumberland, NE65 0UJ

 - Picnics welcome on grassy areas.

-- Please visit the Warkworth Castle and Hermitage website for opening times and prices.
+- Please check the Warkworth Castle and Hermitage website for opening hours.

 Before you start your journey to Warkworth Castle and Hermitage for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.